IK-dev/game_puzzle_Bulls_and_Cows/README.md

 # game_puzzle_Bulls_and_Cows

-A simple Python package for validating input strings in the "Bulls and Cows" puzzle game.
+A simple Python package for validating input strings in the "Bulls and Cows" puzzle game with GitHub Actions.

 ## Installation